davidfarrimond23/tech-docs/source/documentation/common_documentation/_payment_in_arrears.md

 When adding high spends the user can select the cost type to add details against.
 This creates a `high_spend` entity for each new addition, relating to the `payment_request` parent.
 The user can loop through this addition process many times until they have added all of their spendings.

-When adding low spends, the users are presented with a dynamic picklist generated from the pre-determined application spend types stored in Salesforce.
+When adding low spends, the user is presented with a dynamic picklist generated from the pre-determined application spend types stored in Salesforce.
 Each selection is added to the JSON task list, and on the following pages the user is asked to detail these spends.
 Creating `low_spend` entities that again relate to the parent `payment_request`.
 When details have been provided for each of the selected spends, they are removed from the task list.

 The user can review/edit all of the spend details provided in the summary at the end of each spend journey.